sarmishta/WebChat/readme.md

 1. Private and Group messaging with type notifications o Ability to view online/offline users

-2. Enabled security of the application by encrypting messages and user data using AES-256 encryption technique o MySQL and MongoDB databases for high performance
+2. Enabled security of the application by encrypting messages and user data using AES-256 encryption technique

-3. Video calling option using WebRTC (Web based real time communication )
+3. Video calling option using WebRTC (Web based real time communication)

+4. MySQL and MongoDB databases for high performance

 Please go through the [project report](https://drive.google.com/file/d/0B5szfy4h_-IeaHBqLWU1aVNscTBLSWNydkdUZ3FvclNJdDRj/view?usp=sharing) for more information on installation.